LvYe-Go/Foreign-Exchange/Final_NATP+BONUS/README.md

      Through the result is not much improve, but this feature transformers and estimators can be used effciently and easily in different feature reuiqrements.
 This can let researcher focus on analysis instead of transforming themselves.

-     They Also can be autimitically used after feature extrator, so the pipeline framework will be done.
+     They also can be autimitically used after feature extrator, so the pipeline framework will be done.